Intervention/docs/image/v3/basics/image-output.md

-# Image Output
+---
+label: "Image Output"
+title: "Image Output"
-## Encode Images in Different Formats
+subtitle: "Encode Images in Different Formats"
-Learn how to encode images with Intervention Image, including support for various formats like JPEG, PNG, WebP, and AVIF.
-Discover versatile methods to encode by file path, media type, or file extension, with customization options.
+lead: "Learn how to encode images with Intervention Image, including support for various formats like JPEG, PNG, WebP, and AVIF.
+Discover versatile methods to encode by file path, media type, or file extension, with customization options."
+sort: 4
+---

 [TOC]